Jus-Be/orin-ayo/README.md

 # Screenshots
 ## Progressive Web App (PWA)
+Only live music playing is accesible from this application mode.

 <img width=512 src=https://jus-be.github.io/orin-ayo/assets/orinayo_mobile.jpeg>

 ## Browser Extension/Web Page/Desktop App View
+The full application features to create, extend and play live music is available from this application mode.

 <img src=https://jus-be.github.io/orin-ayo/assets/orinayo.png>

 # Description
 It was originally developed to turn a guitar games controller HID device into a chord based MIDI controller for an arranger keyboard (Yamaha PSR SX-600), module (Ketron SD90), looper (Boss RC600) device or application (Giglad).
 It lets you play chords and control the hardware arranger or looper with the buttons on a gutar games controller.
 When combined with RealGuitar or RealLPC from MusicLabs, it becomes a complete live music production system.

 Now it can work standalone without depending on an external musical hardware device to create quality backing music to accompany a singer (including yourself) or a solo musician playing a melodic instrument.

 - It has an internal smart sampler that can play audio loops in like midi styles files.
 It can be extended with external OGG audio loop files in OrinAyo format.